-Brazilian Legal System Bookmark has been added
+Brazilian Legal System has been saved

 Brazilian Legal System

 According to the Federal Constitution, the States have administrative competence or remaining competence to all subjects that are not privative of the Union and the Municipalities.
 This remaining competence of the States was originated in the American Constitution and followed by all Brazilian Constitutions.

 Based on the Checks and Balances Principle, the Constitution defines as the powers of the Union, the Legislative, Executive and Judiciary branches as independents and harmonious.

 The Executive branch is formed by the direct Public Administration, such as the Ministries and the indirect Public Administration such as public companies.
 As an unusual function, the Executive controls the Judiciary, choosing the Supreme Federal Court Justices and the judges from the other Superior Courts.
 It also acts together with the Legislative branch, participating in the creation of laws and sanctioning the projects.
 The person in command of the Federal Executive power is the President of the Republic who is the chief of State and the Government as well.

 The president also commands the Armed Forces.
 In the State Executive branch, the supreme chief is the State governor, who controls the secretariat and their direct assistants, represents the Federal Union towards the Federal State and the other states, coordinates political, judicial and administrative relations and defends his state autonomy.
 The Municipal Executive branch has the mayor as its head.
 Each municipality has autonomy under the Federal Constitution and the State constitutions, being coordinated by an Organic Law, approved by two thirds of the Municipal Chamber.